faranalytics/streams-logger/README.md

     - space `<string | number>` An optional space specification for `JSON.stringify`.
 - streamOptions `<stream.DuplexOptions>` Optional options to be passed to the stream.

 Use a `SocketHandler` in order to connect *Stream* graphs over the network.
 You can specify the expected input and output of the SocketHandler instance using the `InT` and `OutT` type variables.
-Please see [Using a Socket Handler] for instructions on how to user a `SocketHandler` in a *Streams* logging graph.
+Please see the [*A Network Connected **Streams** Logging Graph*](#a-network-connected-streams-logging-graph-example) example for instructions on how to use a `SocketHandler` in order to connect *Streams* logging graphs over the network.

 ### The LogRecord Class